lucchmielowski/kyverno-authz/website/docs/reference/commands/kyverno-authz_completion_bash.md

 ### SEE ALSO

-* [kyverno-envoy-plugin completion](kyverno-envoy-plugin_completion.md)	 - Generate the autocompletion script for the specified shell
+* [kyverno-authz completion](kyverno-authz_completion.md)	 - Generate the autocompletion script for the specified shell